afternun/buckmate/README.md

-# buckmate

 ![buckmate-logo](docs/docs/assets/logo.png)

 Visit [buckmate.org](https://buckmate.org) for more information!

-## Made primarily to deploy static websites to AWS S3, however it can be used to:
+## buckmate - made primarily to deploy static websites to AWS S3, however it can be used to:
 * transfer files between **buckets**,
 * transfer files between **servers** and **buckets**,
 * **replace content** in transfered files according to **yaml configuration**.